 Through service and pro bono initiatives sponsored by the Public Service Program (PSP), students have the opportunity to apply practical lawyering skills almost immediately after joining Southwestern.
 As part of the legal profession’s responsibility to ensure equal access to justice for all communities, students have opportunities to engage in direct services, litigation, and policy advocacy as well as community education in a wide variety of settings while providing meaningful change in service to the public.

 The provision of pro bono legal services is an integral component of a legal education and to the practice of law.
 Per the California Bar resolution and American Bar Association Model Rules, which calls for fifty hours of pro bono service annually, Southwestern encourages pro bono participation by all members of the Southwestern community in the collective effort to defend equal access to our judicial system and in advancing the public interest.

 Pro Bono and Public Service Defined

-Following economic, political and social events, such as the economic downturn of the late 2000s and recent natural disasters, unmet legal needs across communities have increased in complexity as well as scope.
-Public interest/civil legal aid organizations, already unable to meet high demand for legal services, are more challenged than ever to protect the legal rights of indigent clients.
+Following economic, political, and social events, unmet legal needs across communities continue to increase in complexity as well as scope.
+Legal services organizations and community-based organizations, already unable to meet high demand for no-cost services, are more challenged than ever to protect the legal rights of indigent clients.

-In recognition of the overwhelming need for civil legal assistance in California, Southwestern encourages and recognizes the efforts of students who advance the public interest in addressing systemic and poverty-related needs through pro bono service.
+Established in 2009, and in recognition of the overwhelming need for legal assistance throughout California, Southwestern’s Public Service Program encourages and recognizes the efforts of students who advance the public interest in addressing systemic and poverty-related needs through pro bono service.
 For PSP purposes, “public interest” is broadly defined to encompass interests underrepresented by the private sector, including the interests of the poor, ethnic minorities, and broad-ranging advocacy interests of public concern, such as the environment, animal welfare and the welfare of future generations.